2025 Arkansas First-Time Homebuyer Programs and Loans

 Little Rock Down Payment Assistance

 The Little Rock Down Payment Assistance Program supports low- and moderate-income individuals purchasing their first homes in the city.
-Offered by the City of Little Rock, this loan is capped at 6% of the property’s purchase price, with a maximum amount of $10,000, and is forgiven in monthly installments.
+Offered by the city of Little Rock, Ark., this loan is capped at 6% of the property’s purchase price, with a maximum amount of $10,000, and is forgiven in monthly installments.
+This program is ideal for first-time homebuyers in Little Rock who need financial help to overcome the initial costs of homeownership.

 Requirements